pippinbarr/cart253-2018/modules/physics-wraps-and-overlaps/physics-wraps-and-overlaps.md

 ## And they go off the screen...

 - Going off the screen is potentially an important __event__ in a program
-- If the avatar goes off the screen in a game, it might mean we should load a new area
+- If the avatar goes off the screen in a game, it might mean we should load a new area (or kill them!
+Kill!
+Kill!)
 - If an enemy goes off the screen in a game, it might mean we missed our opportunity to destroy it, or that we successfully avoided it
 - So it would be good to detect this situation
 --